Summary: Estimate construction costs for building a new home with a great room and vaulted ceilings in Southern California.

 Lifestyle Features: great room, suited for view lot, covered rear porch, vaulted ceiling, eating bar, covered front porch, unfinished/future space, split bedrooms & walk-in closet

-To estimate cost, I’ll use the free cost to build calculator found on my “Getting Started” page.
+To estimate cost, I’ll use the cost to build calculator found on my “Getting Started” page.
 For input data I used “Minimum Standard Quality” for all categories, plus a zero-clearance insulated prefab metal fireplace with brick face, central heating an air conditioning (HVAC), but no garage.

 Using this shape for the foundation on the cost estimating software for the San Bernardino, CA area, I came up with $117,112, including a general contractor markup of $13,370.

 For a new house of 1,412 square feet of living space, that is an approximate cost of $83 per sq. ft.